-Biden Nears 100 Day Mark – Higher Approval than Trump But Still Not Good
+Biden Nears 100 Day Mark – Higher Approval than Trump but Still Not Good

 "It's a complex issue.
 Listen, if this were easy, it would have been handled years ago.
 If parents and if children cannot literally eat, if they cannot have the basic essential things that everyone needs to live, of course, they're going to flee and that's what we're seeing," Harris told CNN.

-Republican Senator Rand Paul says he's is "still waiting" on the promise of unity Biden made at his inauguration.
+Republican Sen. Rand Paul says he's is "still waiting" on the promise of unity Biden made at his inauguration.

 "I haven't seen any of that.
 I think what I've seen so far is it's Biden's way or the highway.
 I don't see anything that looks like they want to work together," Paul told Fox.